 My latest young adult novel, Curses and Smoke: A Novel of Pompeii (May 2014), tells of the story of two teens in the weeks leading up to the eruption.
 Publisher’s Weekly said the novel “makes clever use of the historical eruption to give her tragic climax a bitterly ironic twist.”
 Kirkus said, “the eruption engenders considerable tension as the lovers try to escape.”

 In 2013, my midgrade series on mythology—Secrets of the Ancient Gods— was released by Boyds Mills Press.
 School Library Journal called the first book in the series—Anubis Speaks!
 A Guide to the Afterworld by the Egyptian God of the Dead—“wickedly funny” and “chock full of interesting information.”
 It was a Cybils Award Finalist for midgrade nonfiction.
 The second in the series, Hades Speaks!
-A Guide to the Underworld by the Greek God of the Dead releases October 2014.
+A Guide to the Underworld by the Greek God of the Dead released October 2014.
 And Thor Speaks!
-A Guide to the Norse Realms by the Viking God of Thunder releases in 2015.
+A Guide to the Norse Realms by the Viking God of Thunder released in 2015.

 In 2015, Neptune Middle School in Florida announced Vicky’s visit with this fun production: